StefanKreidel/tech-blog/docs/_posts/2023-04-04-spring-webmvc-with-webclient.markdown

 }
 ```

-The final thing to keep in mind when using Spring Web MVC with Webflux's WebClient is that resources for incoming and outgoing requests can not be shared.
+The final thing to keep in mind when using Spring Web MVC with Webflux's WebClient is that **resources for incoming and outgoing requests can not be shared**.
 Even if the same library is used (e.g. Jetty Servlet Container and Jetty Reactive HttpClient), the server part will not be reactive and will therefore use blocking servlets while the client is reactive.
 Therefore, threads and connection pools cannot be used for both.

 If you are running on a fully non-blocking, reactive stack, resource sharing is possible.
 So watch out fo that blog post.